LMS-Community/lms-community.github.io/docs/reference/cli/using-the-cli.md

 Note that percent-style encoding of parameters is not needed when using jsonrpc.js.

-### Running JSOP/RPC with Python
+### Running JSON/RPC with Python and other language

-[See this page](python-cli.md) for information on how to use the CLI with Python.
-This has some code examples, and includes a small Python module which provides a function to run the LMS CLI commands via JSON/RPC.
+[See this page](cli-language-support.md) for information on using the CLI with Python.
+The page points to a Repository containing code which makes it straightforward to run the JSON/RPC commands, and provides some examples.

 ## Examples